-6 killed, more than 40 injured in 9 mass shootings across the US over the weekend
+7 killed, more than 40 injured in 10 mass shootings across the US over the weekend

-(CNN)As Americans continue to come out of isolation as states lift restrictions and begin to celebrate the summer and a new federal holiday, shootings continue to plague the nation, with nine mass shootings occurring in the US since Friday night.
+(CNN)As Americans continue to come out of coronavirus isolation and states lift restrictions on gatherings, shootings continue to plague the nation, with nine mass shootings occurring in the US since Friday night.

-Six people were killed and at least 42 were injured in mass shootings across nine states this weekend, according to the Gun Violence Archive (GVA).
+Seven people were killed and at least 45 were injured in 10 mass shootings across nine states this weekend, according to the Gun Violence Archive (GVA).
 Among the victims were at least two children, a 10-year-old and a 15-year-old, police said.

 The latest shootings are among a streak of deadly violent weekends the nation has seen in the past few weeks.

-Last weekend there were 10 mass shootings across seven states that killed 12 people and injured 57 more, data from GVA shows.
+Last weekend there were also 10 mass shootings across seven states that killed 12 people and injured 57 more, data from GVA shows.

 CNN defines a mass shooting as four or more people shot, not including the shooter.
 A weekend is tracked from Friday afternoon through Sunday overnight.